django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/de.settings.md

 #### TINYWIKI_USERPERM_ADMIN

-This is the read-only permission for *TinyWiki* admins.
+This is the read only permission for *TinyWiki* admins.
 It is used for checking user permissions.

 ``` { .python }